Instructions for patients who are visiting for medical abortion.

 - if there is a risk of an ectopic pregnancy

 - 36 – 48 hours after your initial visit at the clinic at the clinic, you should have access to a quiet location with easy access to a bathroom.
 After taking pain relief in preparation, you must take the four GyMiso tablets as directed.
 Pain and heavy bleeding will usually last for about 6 hours although bleeding may continue for 2 to 3 weeks.

 - You must have a blood test at a pathology lab around two weeks after your initial visit at the clinic, on the date advised by the doctor.

 - If the medical abortion is not successful (approx 1 in 20), you must be prepared to undergo a procedure to complete the process.
 There will not be a charge for this procedure.

 - You must be within 1 hour of a 24 hour hospital emergency department to allow for the possibility that urgent treatment may be required if bleeding becomes too heavy or other complications develop.

-- You must have the support of a responsible adult who can provide assistance if required during the abortion process at home.
+- You must have the support of a responsible adult who is aware that you have undergoing the abortion process and can provide assistance if needed.

 - You must be certain of your decision to have a pregnancy termination.
 The medications can not be reversed once treatment commences.